Culver scores 17, No. 12 West Virginia stomps TCU 81-49

 MORGANTOWN, W.Va.
+(AP)West Virginia’s improving bench scoring is starting to give Big 12 opponents fits.

-(AP)Derek Culver scored 17 points, West Virginia’s bench provided a huge lift on the offensive end and the 12th-ranked Mountaineers stomped TCU 81-49 on Tuesday night.
+No. 12 West Virginia got a huge lift from its reserves on the offensive end and the Mountaineers stomped TCU 81-49 on Tuesday night.

+“Honestly, that’s why we recruited them,” said West Virginia coach Bob Huggins.
+“They’re starting to understand what’s asked of them, and consequently they’re playing better.”

-The Mountaineers (14-2, 3-1 Big 12) are unbeaten in eight home games and have held 10 opponents this season to 60 points or less, including five straight.
+West Virginia (14-2, 3-1 Big 12) is unbeaten in eight home games and has held 10 opponents this season to 60 points or less, including five straight.

+West Virginia’s bench outscored TCU’s 39-6.
+Eleven players logged at least 12 minutes on the court.

-Miles McBride, Oscar Tshiebwe and Jermaine Haley added 11 points apiece for West Virginia.
+Derek Culver led the Mountaineers with 17 points and 11 rebounds.
+Miles McBride, Oscar Tshiebwe and Jermaine Haley added 11 points apiece.

+On Saturday, McBride, a freshman backup guard, had a season-high 22 pointsin a 66-54 win over Texas Tech.

+“A lot of teams don’t have as many players as we do that play as hard as we do,” Culver said.
+“We just have more bodies and more legs and more stamina.”

 TCU, the Big 12’s best 3-point shooting team with 9.8 made per game, went to its outside game to try to catch up.
 The Horned Frogs hit four 3-pointers in the first four minutes of the second half to cut the deficit to 44-36.